What does this funding get me?

 Am I eligible?

-In addition, states may apply for a competitive grant of up to $5 million.
+In addition, states could apply for a competitive grant of up to $5 million.

 The NC and SC State Energy Offices may set up training programs themselves or work with partner organizations to set up and run training programs.